37 Christmas Gifts 11 Year Old Boys Genuinely Want

 National Geographic Dual LED Microscope Kit

-Why we like it: Dead spider became forty-minute investigation
+Why I like it: Dead spider became forty-minute investigation

 The microscope lives on our kitchen counter now.
 My son drags breakfast crumbs, pocket lint, anything under those lenses.
 This morning: examining salt crystals while I made eggs.
 The dual eyepieces mean his sister peers alongside without fighting.